Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

 >
 > 📖 Read the full [Choreography pattern].

+> ### 🧩 Design pattern: Compensating Transactions
+>
+> Eventually consistent systems can make it difficult or impossible to roll back failed transactions.
+> Instead, implement a transaction that undoes the effect of the failed transaction while taking
+> account of any subsequent actions that may have taken place.
+>
+> 📖 Read the full [Compensating Transactions pattern].

 ## Partitioning

 A further key principle of designing solutions for the cloud is partitioning.
 Each partition